ustwo/bdd-crossplatform-apps/docs/intro.md

 We asume that the app solves the same business problems in all platforms.
 This will naturally lead to a very similar interface, which in turn helps sharing the testing codebase.

-Please note that there's still room for each app to follow the interaction guidelines of its platform.
+Please note that there's still room for each app to follow the interaction guidelines of its platform and platform specific test if required.
 See the Cucumber section below.

 ### Mock backend